 Mapping refers to the dimension of sound that is employed to vary with and thus represent changes in data.
+For example, an auditory display of temperature could map changes in data to changes in a number of acoustic parameters, such as pitch, loudness, or tempo.
 In general, groups of listeners have shown some concurrence about which aspects of sound are good for portraying certain conceptual dimensions of data.
-Nees and Walker (2007) give a detailed discussion and justification of the convention of mapping pitch to Y-axis spatial location in auditory graphs, and pitch generally offers a robust mapping dimension for quantities (also see L. M. Brown et al., 2003; Flowers, 2005).
-Some sound dimensions (e.g., loudness) are often not very effective representations of data for both perceptual and practical reasons (Neuhoff, Kramer, & Wayand, 2002; Walker & Kramer, 2004).
+Nees and Walker (2007) give a detailed discussion and justification of the convention of mapping pitch to y-axis spatial location in auditory graphs, and pitch generally offers a robust mapping dimension for quantities (Brown et al., 2003; Flowers, 2005).
+Some sound dimensions (e.g., loudness) are often not very effective representations of data for both perceptual and practical reasons (Neuhoff, Kramer, and Wayand, 2002; Walker and Kramer, 2004).
 Walker has attempted to determine the appropriate acoustic dimension for a given type of data by examining mappings between numerous conceptual data dimensions (e.g., temperature, pressure, danger) and three acoustic dimensions (pitch, tempo, and spectral brightness; Walker, 2002, 2007).
 Pitch, for example, generally maps well to changes in temperature, but tempo is not particularly effective for this conceptual dimension.
 Future research should extend and expand upon this approach to guide interface designers toward best-practice mapping choices.
 Currently, designers should be warned that not all acoustic mappings are equally effective for representing a given conceptual data dimension, and best-practice design decisions for interfaces will arise from an awareness of empirical data and usability pilot testing.
-As auditory display design requires explicit decisions regarding mapping, a variety of sources should be consulted to attain an awareness of the varieties of mappings available for nonspeech auditory display designers. (e.g., Bonebright et al., 2001; L. M. Brown et al., 2003; Edworthy, Hellier, Aldrich, & Loxley, 2004; Flowers, 2005; Neuhoff et al., 2002; Walker, 2002, 2007).
-Redundant or dual mappings (i.e., mapping more than one acoustic dimension to changes in data) may further facilitate comprehension of the display (Bonebright & Nees, 2007a; Kramer, 1994).
+As auditory display design requires explicit decisions regarding mapping, a variety of sources should be consulted to attain an awareness of the varieties of mappings available for nonspeech auditory display designers (e.g., Bonebright et al., 2001; Neuhoff, Kramer, and Wayand, 2002; Walker, 2002, 2007; Brown et al., 2003; Edworthy et al., 2004; Flowers, 2005).
+Redundant or dual mappings (i.e., mapping more than one acoustic dimension to changes in data) may further facilitate comprehension of the display (Kramer, 1994; Bonebright and Nees, 2007a).

-Following the selection of an acoustic mapping for data, the polarity of the data-todisplay relationship must be considered.
-Increases in a given acoustic dimension (e.g., pitch, tempo, etc.) are most often mapped to increases in the data represented (a positive mapping polarity, Walker, 2002, 2007), but listeners agree that some conceptual data dimensions are better represented with a negative polarity mapping.
+Following the selection of an acoustic mapping for data, the polarity of the data-to-display relationship must be considered.
+Increases in a given acoustic dimension (e.g., pitch, tempo, etc.) are most often mapped to increases in the data represented (a positive mapping polarity; Walker, 2002, 2007), but listeners agree that some conceptual data dimensions are better represented with a negative polarity mapping.
 For example, listeners might agree that increasing pitch suggests increasing temperature, yet the same group of listeners may feel that decreasing pitch offers a more intuitive representation of increasing size.
 Walker and Lane (2001) showed that some polarity mappings were reversed for visually impaired as compared to sighted listeners.
-While positive polarities may generally capture listener intuitions (L. M. Brown et al., 2003), interface designers should be mindful of user populations and conceptual data dimensions for which this convention is violated.
+While positive polarities may generally capture listener intuitions (Brown et al., 2003), interface designers should be mindful of user populations and conceptual data dimensions for which this convention is violated.
 Walker (2002, 2007) provided data for the preferred polarities for many conceptual data dimensions, and usability testing is advisable when evidence regarding a specific polarity relationship is not available.